 As of 1 January 2015, the Bankruptcy Act made electronic communication between courts and legal entities (parties) mandatory.
 Natural persons may submit applications and other official documents and may be served such documents on paper too.
 In bankruptcy proceedings, as well as in liquidation proceedings opened at the request of the debtor, creditor, or liquidator, legal representation is mandatory on the side of the applicant.

-It is possible to switch to electronic means at any stage of the procedure.
+Any party can switch to electronic means at any stage of the procedure.